jakepy/finnhub/README.md

-# finnhub
+# Finnhub Earnings Score
-Financial Data Using Finnhub API and Python Client
+Get earnings scores from the Finnhub API using python.